ISSUE 03

 She was like, “I came here in the ‘70s.”
 Like, “I never thought I would have to close my business.”
 And so it was very existential about her business but then through that process, I just asked more questions and she told me how when she’d moved here in the ‘70s, she wanted to be a model.
 But then she married this man and moved to Chicago and they lived there for 20 years but then it was too cold.
 And then they moved to LA.

 And I was just listening and taking it all in.
 And I think I just found that process for me personally very meaningful, especially in the context of COVID when everyone was just like disconnected, scared—and just for her to open up that way I think meant a lot to me.
 And I’m sure it meant a lot to her too.
 So I asked her for a photograph.
-She removed her mask for a couple of shots, and honestly I didn’t think too much about it because basically I shot for the whole month of December and I had like 20 rolls of film just sitting at home.
+She removed her mask for a couple of shots, and honestly I didn’t think too much about it because I had like 20 rolls of film just sitting at home.

 And then one other person that I met while coming out of Rodeo Galleria was this man with a fruit truck which is parked behind it.
 And I was like—